-She has sung across the country, including a live performance for Channel 7's Telethon and in front of a crowd of 40,000 during an AFL match at Optus Stadium.
-Under the name Shelley Q, she has released three original songs to iTunes and gained air time on Triple J. In early 2019, Shelley was interviewed by Andrea Gibbs on ABC Radio's Saturday Breakfast, giving a live performance of her original song, ‘Australia’ - a catchy country tune articulating the Aussie culture and spirit.
+In addition to acting, Shelley has found much success as a singer.
+She has sung across Australia, including live performances for Channel 7's Telethon and in front of crowds of up to 50,000 during multiple AFL matches at Optus Stadium.
+Under the stage name Shelley Q, she has released three original songs to iTunes and gained airtime on Triple J.